 Center for Civilians in Conflict works to make warring parties more responsible to civilians before, during, and after armed conflict.
 We are advocates who believe no civilian caught in conflict should be ignored, and advisors who provide practical solutions to prevent and respond to civilian harm.

 The organization was founded as Campaign for Innocent Victims in Conflict (CIVIC) in 2003 by Marla Ruzicka, a courageous humanitarian killed by a suicide bomber in 2005 while advocating for Iraqi families.

 For warring parties to recognize the imperative to prevent civilian harm, protect civilians caught on the battlefield, and make amends for the harm they do cause.

 - Civilian-focused: We believe all harm to civilians should be prevented to the greatest extent possible.
-Change should be rooted in the plight, wants and needs of civilians caught in conflict.
+Change should be rooted in the wants and needs of civilians caught in conflict.
 We bring their voices to those making decisions about conduct in conflict.

 - Pragmatic: We believe changes in the behavior of parties to a conflict will result from working directly with decision-makers, helping them understand the effects of their actions and providing them with practical policy solutions to limit and address civilian harm.
 By adopting a pragmatic approach based on policy rather than law, we are able to secure the cooperation of key actors and motivate them to adopt additional measures to ensure the safety of civilians.